provena/provena/README.md

 ### Purpose

-This repository contains configuration files for the Provena project.
+The configuration repository contains configuration files for the Provena project.
 It serves as a centralized location for managing configuration across different environments and components of the Provena system.
 This configuration is a mix of sensitive and non-sensitive information, but it is managed centrally to simplify this process.

 **Warning: while this repo is private, please don't commit secrets to it, instead commit references/IDs for those secrets stored in AWS Secret Manager**

 ### `cdk.context.json`

-This repo does not contain sample `cdk.context.json` files, but we recommend including this in this repo to make sure deployments are deterministic.
+The configuration repo does not contain sample `cdk.context.json` files, but we recommend including this in this repo to make sure deployments are deterministic.
 This will be generated upon first CDK deploy.

 ### Structure

-The repository is organized using a hierarchical structure based on namespaces and stages:
+The configuration repository is organized using a hierarchical structure based on namespaces and stages:

 ```
 .